View MapView Map

 The ancestral home of the 9th Marquess of Waterford, Curraghmore House and Gardens near Portlaw is Ireland’s largest private demesne, with over 1,000 hectares of formal gardens, woodland and grazing fields.
 The Marquess’ ancestors, the de la Poers, came to Ireland from Normandy around 1170 and tours of Curraghmore House take in some of the finest neo-classical rooms in Ireland.

 A Sitka spruce planted on the estate in the 1830s is said to be one of the tallest in the country and stands guard over King John's Bridge, the oldest bridge in Ireland.
-The estate, which hosts the All Together Now music festival during the August bank holiday, opens to the public from May until September.
+The estate, which hosts the All Together Now music festival during the August Bank Holiday, opens to the public from May until September.
 Make sure you book in advance for a tour of the house or gardens.

 Aerial view looking back across picturesque Curraghmore House and Gardens in County Waterford.

-Visit the stunning Curraghmore House and Gardens.
+Visit gorgeous Curraghmore House and Gardens.

 5Mount Congreve Estate